FabriceSalvaire/book-browser/README.rst

 ---------------------

 BookBrowser is a small application to read scanned book where the pages are stored as an image on disk.
-It is an alternative to pack the images to an huge PDF file.
+It is an alternative to pack the images to a huge PDF file.

+BookBrowser provides a command line tool

+* to rename the images to fix the page number,
+* to guess the orientation.

 The page orientation recto/verso is mangled in the file name.
+This feature permits to keep raw data and avoid several image flips due to error in the automatic orientation detection algorithm.

 BookBrowser is written in Python 3 and the user interface is based on the Qt5 QML framework.